shermanlo77/cptimeseries/README.md

 ![A time series forecast in bold with 1 sigma error as a shaded area](frontcover.png)

-Keywords: *Compound Poisson, MCMC sampling, time series, downscale, downscaling, precipitation, weather forecasting*
+Keywords: *Compound Poisson, MCMC sampling, time series, precipitation, weather forecasting*

 ## Requirements (Python 3, Linux Recommended)
 * At least 16 GB of RAM